 (2) Protected areas.
 Range: fifteen to thirty points.
 Emphasis for matching grants is placed on land that is adjacent to or in close proximity, in a formula approved during the certification process by the director or otherwise mathematically defined by the director, to agricultural land or other land that is conducive to agriculture, whether such land is in the process of being protected or is already permanently protected such that a buffer from development exists between land proposed for agricultural easement and areas that have been developed or likely will be developed for purposes other than agriculture.
 These protected areas include, but are not limited to, the following:

-(a) Agricultural, natural resource, open space, or forested land that has already been permanently protected from development through agricultural or conservation easements;
+(a) Land that has already been permanently protected from development through agricultural or conservation easements;

 (e) Airports, military bases, or other developed areas that the director determines could be appropriately buffered by agricultural land.